biojava/biojava.github.io/wiki/BioJava:Modules.md

 Module: biojava-das : Lead: Jonathan Warren

-`- probably deprecate the old DAS code in BJ and replace it with`
-`= the up to date Dasobert library`
+`- probably deprecate the old DAS code in BJ and replace it with the up to date Dasobert library`
-`-update dasobert code to 1.6 and make smaller`
+`- update dasobert code to 1.6 and make smaller`
-`-add further support for getting new information contained in the registry (validation, on the fly validation, sources by types and cvId).`
+`- add further support for getting new information contained in the registry (validation, on the fly validation, sources by types and cvId).`

 Module: biojava-structure Lead: Andreas Prlic

 `- add secondary structure assignment`
 `- better integration with 3D viewers (Jmol, RCSB viewers)`

-Module: biojava-sequencing Lead: Michael Heuer

-`- merge FASTQ support from 1.7.1 branch to trunk`
-`- provide facade for Fastq --> Biojava sequence with quality scores`
-`- review FASTQ IO interfaces, compare design with Richard's biojava3`

 Module: biojava-web services: